MaterializeInc/materialize/doc/user/content/ingest-data/postgres/postgres-debezium.md

     The default value is `replica`.
 For CDC, you'll need to set it to `logical` in the database configuration file (`postgresql.conf`).
-Keep in mind that changing the `wal_level` requires a restart of the Postgres instance and can affect database performance.
+Keep in mind that changing the `wal_level` requires a restart of the PostgreSQL instance and can affect database performance.

 1. Restart the database so all changes can take effect.